scalawithcats/scala-with-cats/src/pages/parser/applicative.md

 `*>`      F[A]        F[B]         F[B]
 -----------------------------------------------

-What this concretely means is they combine two `Parser`s, running them both but only keeping the result that the arrow points towards.
+What this concretely means is they combine two `Parsers`, running them both but only keeping the result that the arrow points towards.
 With them we can simplify our definition:

 ~~~ scala
 scala> val parser = Parser.string("dog") *> Parser.string("bites") *> Parser.string("man")